DataLab: A Unified Platform for LLM-Powered Business Intelligence: Experiment

 \subsubsection{Results}

-As shown in Table~\ref{tab:e2e}, \name \space achieves comparable performance or even surpass the SOTA LLM-based baselines (most of which only focus on a single task) on all four BI tasks.
-Specifically, \name \space outperforms all baselines on benchmarks including BIRD, DS-1000, DSEval, InsightBench, and VisEval, spreading over each critical BI stage.
-This demonstrates the superiority of \name \space in unifying the BI workflow with a single LLM-based agent framework.
+As shown in Table~\ref{tab:e2e}, \name \space achieves comparable performance with the SOTA LLM-based baselines on all four BI tasks.
+These baselines primarily focus on \textit{single} tasks and exhibit the issues discussed in Section~\ref{sec:intro}, such as lacking domain knowledge incorporation or unstructured communication.
+Specifically, \name \space outperforms all baselines on benchmarks including DS-1000, DSEval, InsightBench, and VisEval, spreading over each critical BI stage.
+While certain baselines excel in \textit{individual} tasks (\eg NL2SQL), the primary focus of \name \space is to unify the BI workflow with a \textit{single} LLM-based framework, maintaining satisfactory performance across \textit{various} tasks.
+This unification is particularly beneficial for real-world scenarios requiring multi-task coordination.
+Moreover, many agent-based SOTA approaches (\eg Data Interpreter~\cite{DBLP:journals/corr/abs-2402-18679}) that follow the reasoning and acting (ReAct) paradigm~\cite{yao2023react} can be integrated into our framework through DAG-based agent workflows (Section~\ref{sec:overview}).
+This extensibility further enhances \name's practical applicability.

-For tasks that require the generation of symbolic languages (\eg NL2SQL, NL2DSCode, NL2VIS), \name \space consistently performs well primarily due to the intermediate DSL specifications generated by our \textit{Domain Knowledge Incorporation} module.
+For tasks that require the generation of symbolic languages (\eg NL2DSCode, NL2VIS), \name \space consistently performs well primarily due to the intermediate DSL specifications generated by our \textit{Domain Knowledge Incorporation} module.
 Although most research benchmarks lack the necessary information for extracting table/column knowledge, \name \space adopts a meticulously-designed data profiling strategy as an alternative (Section~\ref{sec:know_utilize}) to fully utilize the provided data schema, enabling LLMs to correctly identify and associate the semantic relationships between data columns and NL queries, which are crucial to generate high-quality DSLs.
 Consequently, compared to merely feeding the original pure NL queries, these intermediate DSLs can significantly improve LLM-based agents' performance on generating higher-level languages like SQL queries, Python code, or Vega-Lite specifications, as also shown in previous works~\cite{DBLP:conf/nips/WangW0CSK23}.

 For more complex tasks (\eg NL2Insight) that typically require multi-step reasoning and/or the collaboration of multiple agents, \name \space also achieves a satisfactory performance.
 Notably, it outperforms AutoGen, a popular multi-agent framework, by up to 5.06\% on DABench and 19.35\% on InsightBench.
 This performance gain can be attributed to two key factors: the agents' improved understanding of the involved datasets due to data profiling and the incorporation of our structured communication mechanism.
 This mechanism standardizes inter-agent information sharing, enabling a more comprehensive and thorough insight discovery process, especially when provided with high-level analytical objectives.